alvinwan/simple-flask-google-login/README.md

 constructor.
 2. **https:** You must use SSL.
 Simply add `app.run(ssl_context='adhoc', ...)`.
 3. **Secret Key:** Your app must have a secret key set.
+4. **Accepted Redirect URI:** On the Google developer console, your Oauth2 client must list the redirect URI `https://127.0.0.1:5000` as an accepted redirect URI.
+This is the default redirect URI.
+You can change this by passing the `redirect_uri` argument to the `FlaskGoogleLogin` constructor.

 Here's a minimal example with all of these elements.